mzazon/awesome-cloud-projects/aws/mixed-instance-auto-scaling/mixed-instance-auto-scaling.md

 5. **Create Auto Scaling group with mixed instance policy**:

    The [mixed instance policy](https://docs.aws.amazon.com/autoscaling/ec2/userguide/mixed-instances-groups-set-up-overview.html) is the core of cost optimization, allowing the Auto Scaling group to use different instance types and purchase options while maintaining your desired capacity.
-This configuration enables automatic failover between instance types and purchase options, ensuring optimal cost and availability balance.
+This configuration uses the latest `price-capacity-optimized` allocation strategy, which AWS recommends for the best balance of cost and availability.

    ```bash
    # Create comprehensive Auto Scaling group configuration